 What is a Safety Risk Management Program?

-Regardless of your industry, all organizations have reasons to care about employee safety, OSHA compliance, and controlling workers’ compensation insurance rates.
+Regardless of your industry, all organizations have reasons to care about safety risk management such as employee safety, OSHA compliance, and controlling workers’ compensation insurance rates.
 There are strong correlations between all three topics.
 Good employee safety practices help comply with OSHA and control workers’ compensation rates.

-Environments, where there are severe accidents and on-the-job injuries, create legal risks with OSHA, hurts employee productivity, and increases workers’ compensation insurance rates.
+Environments where severe accidents and on-the-job injuries create legal risks with OSHA hurts employee productivity and increases workers’ compensation insurance rates.

 Does safety need to apply to me?